shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 | YOUNG SINGLES/COUPLES  |        13.76 |
 | MIDAGE SINGLES/COUPLES |         9.48 |
 | NEW FAMILIES           |         2.63 |

-Now let's look at two features that define a pre determined customer segmentation `LIFESTAGE` and `PREMIUM_CUSTOMER`, these two feature will be important in determining customer purchase behaviour.

 | PREMIUM_CUSTOMER   |   proportion |